vaughanknight/vaughan/README.md

 Anyone is welcome to book a meeting with me in addition to this at any time.
 My calendar gets busy, so availability will determine how soon we can meet.

 We will run an all hands every 3 months, in which we will discuss high level progress, communication from our leadership, and I will share my thoughts.
 I will seek input from you for this and welcome participation.
+I will also run these ahead of our skip meetings to make the most of the 1:1 interaction.

 ## Approvals
 If you are posting requests for approval (leave, expenses, etc) to me, I generally approve in real-time.
 If I have not approved within 24 hours, feel free to ping me.